Self-Awareness

 • When you feel anxious or uneasy, force yourself to stop and slow down.

-• Learn to disconnect thoughts from sequential thoughts and actions that flow from it.
+• Learn to disconnect each individual thought from the other sequential thoughts and actions that flow from them.

-• The time sitting alone was simply practice for the rest of your life.
+• The time spent sitting alone was simply practice for the rest of your life.

 Focused reflection